dowjones/intentionjs/README.md

 ## Usage

-By default context.js provides a number of threshold groups via intention.js: browser width, touch/nontouch, highrez/normal, and a default group
+By default context.js provides a number of threshold groups via intention.js: browser widths, touch, highres, and a base group

-the default thresholds in each group are respectively: mobile (320 and below), tablet (321 to 768) and standard (769 to Infinity) touch (are touch gestures available) highrez (devicePixelRatio > 1) base (default, always on)
+the default thresholds in each group are respectively: mobile (320 and below), tablet (321 to 768) and standard (769 to Infinity) touch (are touch gestures available) highres (devicePixelRatio > 1) base (default, always on)

-Three manipulation types: class, attr, placement
+There are three manipulation types: class names, attributes, placement on the page

 ### Interface